Walking Tour of Galway City

 From 1232 when Richard de Burgo drove out the ruling Gaelic O’Flaherty’s, until the end of the 1600′s Galway flourished as a centre of trade.
 During the 15th and 16th centuries ships from Spain, France, the Carribean and South America crowded its harbour and the town was a wealthy one.

-It all went wrong in 1692 when the city gave its support to James II in the English Civil War.
+It all went wrong in 1692.
+The city gave its support to James II in the English Civil War.
 He lost.
-When the victorious William of Orange sent Cromwell to restore order in Ireland Galway was firmly in his sights.
-The city was taken, its families relieved of their power and influence and the city sank into an economic depression from which it has only truly emerged in the last 30 years.
+When the victorious William of Orange sent his forces to ‘restore religion and liberty’ in Ireland Galway was firmly in his sights.
+The city was taken, its families relieved of their power and influence and the city sank into an economic depression from which it only truly emerged in the latter half of the 20th century.

 A. Eyre Square